visezion/Human-Centric-AI-Framework-for-Secure-and-Efficient-Data-Center-Operations/README.md

 # Human-Centric AI Framework for Secure and Efficient Data Center Operations

 A PhD-ready yet lightweight reference stack that demonstrates end-to-end telemetry ingestion, explainable AI analytics, and a human-centric dashboard for secure and efficient data center operations.
-By Victor Ayodeji Oluwasusi
+By Victor Ayodeji Oluwasusi.

 ## Stack Overview